mikolajsemeniuk/Git-Universal/README.md

 ## Branches
 ```
 git branch # show all local branches
+git branch -r # show all remote branches
+git branch -a # show all remote and local branches

 git branch {name_of_branch_we_want_to_create}
 git checkout -b {name_of_branch_we_want_to_create_and_switch} # all commits will be attached to this branch